bbarres/SelfOut/README.md

   * **selfout_colonization.R:** script for analyzing colonization of patches during the epidemic (*i.e.* intra epidemic season)
   * **selfout_LD_subsample.R:** script to split the data set in different subpopulations so that LD tests can be done taking into account the possible geographical structuration of the populations
   * **selfout_samplingmap.R:** script to plot the sampling maps for each year of the survey (2010, 2011, 2012 and 2013)
-  * **selfout_glm.R:** script for the generalized linear model used to analysis the impact of coinfection on different life traits of *Podosphaera plantaginis*
+  * **selfout_glm.R:** script for the generalized linear model used to analysis the impact of coinfection on different life traits of *P. plantaginis*